 Wetlands International South Asia has a mission to "sustain and restore wetlands, their resources and biodiversity".
-The longterm goal that the organization seeks to achieve is: "wetlands are wisely used and restored for the role they play in improving human livelihoods, conserving biodiversity, sustaining the water cycle and reducing climate change and impacts".
+The long-term goal that the organization seeks to achieve is: "wetlands are wisely used and restored for the role they play in improving human livelihoods, conserving biodiversity, sustaining the water cycle and reducing climate change and impacts".
 During 2019-2020, our work focused on the following areas, cutting across one or more workstreams:

-- Building a South Asia platform for wetlands managers - Wetlands and climate resilience - Conserving high-altitude wetlands - Local action for integrating wetlands conservation in water security and disaster risk reduction plans - Strengthening wetlands management - · Mobilizing citizen-science for waterbirds - Engaging with Conventions and Global Platforms
+- Building a South Asia platform for wetlands managers - Integrating climate risks in wetlands management - Conserving high-altitude wetlands - Local action for integrating wetlands conservation in water security and disaster risk reduction plans - Strengthening wetlands management - Mobilizing citizen-science for waterbirds - Engaging with Conventions and Global Platforms